Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

 DC leaders must rise to the occasion by protecting the most vulnerable residents and fortifying local programs that build economic security.
 While uncertainty remains about how much harm federal officials will cause, that harm will undoubtedly and disproportionately fall on Black and brown people with the fewest resources because of systemic racism.
 To mitigate this harm, lawmakers will need to raise adequate revenue to support these needed investments.

-As Mayor Bowser develops her fiscal year (FY) 2025 supplemental budget and FY 2026 budget, the DC Fiscal Policy Institute (DCFPI) urges consideration and prioritization of the following recommendations:
+As DC Council develops the fiscal year (FY) 2025 supplemental budget and FY 2026 budget, the DC Fiscal Policy Institute (DCFPI) urges consideration and prioritization of the following recommendations:

 Early Education

 - Increase the Pay Equity Fund by $10 million, for a total of $80 million annually, to reward credential attainment and finance modest growth in participation.
-An additional $8.6 million would finance a slight increase in credential attainment among participating educators and raise minimum salaries by two percent to account for inflation.
+An additional $8.6 million would finance a slight increase in credential attainment among participating educators, allow new educators to join the program, and raise minimum salaries by two percent to account for inflation.
 An additional $1.4 million would also allow facilities who are on the waitlist for either PEF or HealthCare4ChildCare to join the program.

-- Increase the child care subsidy program by $10 million to sustain the current caseload and allow new families into the program.
-Restoring a portion of recent cuts to the subsidy program would allow DC to better maintain caseloads, afford forthcoming improvements including those in the new state plan, and avoid a waitlist for new families.
+- Increase the child care subsidy program by $20 million to sustain the current caseload.
+Restoring a portion of recent local and federal cuts to the subsidy program would allow DC to better maintain caseloads and avoid any cuts to the program.

 Inclusive Economy